Chicago Rental Car Accident Lawyer

-Rental agreements are often more complex than they seem at first look, and when a rental accident occurs, there can actually be a large number of parties involved, including the:
+Rental car company agreements are often more complicated than they seem at first look.
+There can be many parties involved when a rental accident occurs, including:

-- Rental car agency, as the owner of the vehicle, and its insurance company;
+- Car rental agency, as the owner of the vehicle, and its insurance company

-- Supplemental insurance companies if the client opted for additional coverage;
+- Supplemental insurance coverage if the renter opted for additional liability coverage

-- Credit card issuer, and its insurers, if the client opted for credit card coverage.
+- The credit card issuer, and its insurers, if the client opted for credit card coverage

-Rosenfeld Injury Lawyers has experience representing people injured with the following auto rental companies:
+The Chicago car accident attorneys at Rosenfeld Injury Lawyers LLC have experience representing clients injured with the following auto rental companies:

-In the event that you experience an accident with a rental car, you should:
+If you experience an accident with a car rental, you should:

-- If applicable, contact your insurance company and/or credit card company;
+- If applicable, contact your own insurance company or credit card company

 - Return to the car rental office.